isotopp/isotopp.github.io/content/posts/2021-01-28-database-as-a-queue.md

 So imagine a shared mysqld process that has 1000 customers with different schemas, all of them unrelated, and one of them opens a transaction and keep it open for four hours.
 The purge thread will stop for all of the customers, because in theory it is possible to have a single transaction that spans all 1000 customer’s schemas.

-The undo log will grow out of bounds, and all 1000 customers will experience slow queries.
+The undo-log will grow out of bounds, and all 1000 customers will experience slow queries.

 This is how you denial-of-service a shared MySQL with no effort or expense at all.